On Means of Near Continued Fractions: Pell Equation and Factorization

 \begin{exm}

 \end{exm}

-This type of factorization procedure was also observed in \cite{elia2019continued}, \cite{van1999note} and \cite{mollin2013factorization}.
-In \cite{elia2019continued} this was further extended using the theory of quadratic forms.
-The factorization obtained through this method is connected to the Lagrange equation.
-More information about the theory of this equation can be found in \cite{lemmermeyer2003higher}.
-This will be studied in more detail in \cite{iclagrange}.
+Of course, the fact that one can obtain a non-trivial factorization of a natural number from the continued fraction of its square root or a solution of the corresponding Pell equation is not new.
+This observation already appears in the work of van der Poorten and Walsh~\cite[p.
+52, Thm.
+1]{van1999note}, where they also mention a connection to the \textit{Lagrange equation}.
+Furthermore, using the theory of quadratic forms it is possible to obtain faster factorization algorithms, as can be seen in the work of Shanks~\cite{shanks1975analysis}.

+However, the advantage of our approach is that the \textit{geometric mean} formula in Theorem~\ref{gmcf} is valid under more general conditions and immediately shows that there is a factorization associated with the continued fraction of the square root.

-If the length of the period of the continued fraction of $\sqrt{n}$ is odd, then it was already known by Legendre \cite{legendre1808essai} that one can obtain a primitive sum of squares representation of $n$.
-This fact can also be proved using the geometric mean formula in Theorem \ref{gmcfcomplex}.
+If the period length of the continued fraction of $\sqrt{n}$ is odd, then it was already known by Legendre~\cite[p.
+59-60]{legendre1808essai} that $n$ can be written as a primitive sum of squares.
+This fact can also be proved using the \textit{geometric mean} formula in Theorem~\ref{gmcfcomplex}.